Zolang/Zolang/README.md

 Zolang is a programming language theoretically transpilable to virtually any other programming language.

-Zolang does this by offloading code generation to its users through [Stencil (template language)](https://stencil.fuller.li/en/latest/) files.
+Zolang does this by offloading code generation to its users through [Stencil (template language)](https://stencil.fuller.li/en/latest/) specification files.

 > Zolang is a lightweight frontend for virtually any general purpose programming language.

-Theoretically though, these specification files could make Zolang output any kind of text.
+Theoretically though, these (`.stencil`) specification files could make Zolang output any kind of text.
 Making the language a very useful code generation tool.

 ## Use Cases